1-liners/1-liners/readme.md

 ### compose

-Compose a new function from two give functions
+Compose a new function from two given functions.

 ```js
 var compose = require('1-liners/compose');